linux-kdevops/kdevops-history/playbooks/roles/libvirt_user/README.md

 ## Running libvirt as a regular user

-This documents the logic used by this ansible role to let a regular user run libvirt.
+This documents the logic used by this Ansible role to let a regular user run libvirt.

-vagrant can be used to call libvirt without requiring root privileges.
-To do this this ansible role ensures the user which runs vagrant is part of the following groups:
+Vagrant can be used to call libvirt without requiring root privileges.
+To do this this Ansible role ensures the user which runs vagrant is part of the following groups:

   * kvm
   * libvirt
-  * qemu on Fedora / libvirt-qemu on Debian
+  * QEMU on Fedora / libvirt-qemu on Debian

 Debian has its own set of instructions on [https://wiki.debian.org/KVM#Connecting_locally_to_libvirt_as_regular_user](connecting locally to libvirt as a regular user).
-Debian uses libvirt-qemu as the userid which runs qemu, Fedora uses qemu.
+Debian uses libvirt-qemu as the userid which runs QEMU, Fedora uses QEMU.
-The qcow2 files created are ensured to allow the default user qemu executes under by letting the qemu user group to write to them as well.
-We have the defaults for debian on this project, to override the default group to use for qemu set the value need on the environment variable:
+The qcow2 files created are ensured to allow the default user QEMU executes under by letting the QEMU user group to write to them as well.
+We have the defaults for debian on this project, to override the default group to use for QEMU set the value need on the environment variable:

   * ``${PN_U}_VAGRANT_QEMU_GROUP``

-You can override the default user qemu will run by modifying `/etc/libvirt/qemu.conf' user and group settings there.
+You can override the default user QEMU will run by modifying `/etc/libvirt/qemu.conf' user and group settings there.

-## Vagrant with apparmor and selinux
+## Vagrant with AppArmor and SELinux

-If on a system with apparmor or selinux enabled, there may be more work required on your part.
+If on a system with AppArmor or SELinux enabled, there may be more work required on your part.
 The easiest solution is to disable it if you can afford it.